 In this post, we will explore how to find a therapist for an ESA letter so you can be eligible for the benefits of having the furry support you need.
-If you already know that an ESA would benefit you, please complete the questionnaire in the link below and a licensed mental health professional will assist you today.
+If you already know that an ESA would benefit you, you can complete the questionnaire in the link below to get help from a licensed mental health professional.

-There may be some confusion when it comes to the Emotional Support Animal.
+There is often confusion when it comes to how Emotional Support Animals are categorized.
 In the eyes of the law, an ESA is not the same as a Service Animal.
-Service animals are usually of the canine species and are specifically trained to perform a task for a disabled individual.
+Service animals are canines that are individually trained to perform a task for a disabled individual.
 These tasks can vary in degree but are always used as a physical tool to aid the person (i.e., opening doors, guiding, alerting to an oncoming medical condition, etc.).

-The ESA, on the other hand, can be of any species and is there purely to help comfort and calm the individual that suffers from emotional issues (i.e., phobias, anxiety, depression, etc.).
+An ESA, on the other hand, can be of any species and is there purely to help comfort and calm an individual suffering from emotional issues (i.e., phobias, anxiety, depression, etc.).
 These types of animals do not require any specialized training.